CynthiaPeter/Privatefit-Contributing-guide/README.md

 ---

 Priv@tefit is possible because of you and other volunteers.
+We want contributing to Priv@teFit to be fun, enjoyable, and educational for anyone and everyone.
 We encourage you to pitch in and join the team!

 Thanks for Contributing❕